mogria/msnake/README.md

 The install script simply moves the file `bin/msnake` to `/usr/bin/msnake`.
 So, if your `PATH` is set correctly you can start the game using the command `msnake`

+# How to create debian package of msnake

+You can easily create a debian package of the msnake.
+If a binary does not exists the script will build one.
+The following command is to create the debian package:

+  $ ./makedeb.sh

+And with the following command you can install it:

+  $ sudo dpkg -i msnake.deb